 ART means taking a combination of 3 or 4 antiretroviral medicines every day.
 Once a person with HIV begins ART, the medicines must be taken faithfully every day.
 A woman on ART will gain weight, and look and feel healthier.
 But if she stops ART, misses doses of medicine, or takes them at the wrong times, HIV can become stronger and make her sick again.

 ART and drug resistance:

-When people do not take ART at the right times every day, their HIV can become resistant.
+When people do not take ART at the same times every day, their HIV can become resistant.
 The virus changes so the medicine will not work as well against it.
 If drug resistant HIV spreads among many people, then ART medicines will no longer work very well.
 Taking ART correctly helps preserve its effectiveness for everyone.